open-telemetry/opentelemetry-specification/specification/api-tracing.md

 - The parent Span or parent Span context, and whether the new `Span` should be a root `Span`.
 API MAY also have an option for implicit parent context extraction from the current context as a default behavior.
+- The parent `Span` or a `Context` containing a parent `Span` or `SpanContext`, and whether the new `Span` should be a root `Span`.
+API MAY also have an option for implicit parenting from the current context as a default behavior.
+  See [Parenting from a Context](#parenting-from-a-context) for guidance on `Span` parenting from explicit and implicit `Context`s.
 - [`SpanKind`](#spankind), default to `SpanKind.Internal` if not specified.
 - `Attribute`s - A collection of key-value pairs, with the same semantics as the ones settable with [Span::SetAttributes](#set-attributes).
 Additionally,